This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 Groups of people in red body paint, others in blue, some with feathers and some with ornate headdress.
 These performers, members of the Beltane Fire Society, assemble and the events begin.
 It’s time to officially welcome summer to Scotland in line with the traditional Celtic way.

-It’s time for the Beltane Fire Festival.
+It’s time for the Beltane Fire Festival in Edinburgh.

 Edinburgh is a Festival City